-Both iOS and Android phones offer a power-saving mode that automatically adjusts your settings to use the least amount of juice needed to operate.
+Both iOS and Android phones offer a power-saving mode that automatically adjusts your settings.
+Toggle this on to use the least amount of juice necessary to keep your phone operational.
 Low Power Mode shuts down all nonessential features.
 For the iPhone, access Settings > Battery > Low Power Mode to toggle it on or off.
-Android’s power-saving mode is also accessible via the settings.
-Sure, this is an emergency measure, but it can spell the difference between a functioning phone and a dead one.
+Android’s power-saving mode is also accessible via the Settings menu.
+You can access Device Care > Battery > Power Mode and select High Performance, Optimized, Medium Power Saving, or Maximum Power Saving.
+Sure, this is an emergency measure, but it can make the difference between a functioning phone and a dead one.

 Avoid extreme heat or cold